-User authentication determines who can log in, while network-based security limits from where users can log in and access, and when.
-Use network-based security to limit the window of opportunity for an attacker by restricting the origin of user access requests.
-Network-based security can also make it more difficult for an attacker to use stolen credentials.
+Network-based security limits where users can log in from, and when they can log in.
+This is different from user authentication, which only determines who can log in.
+Use network-based security to limit the window of opportunity for an attacker and to make it more difficult for an attacker to use stolen credentials.